rafael-santiago/tulip/doc/MANUAL.md

     |--------(...)
     |--------(...)

 However, it is just about a point of view.
-With this in mind I have decided to implement a implicity rule (to be signaled by you) for chords typesetting.
+With this in mind I have decided to implement a implicit rule (to be signaled by you) for chords typesetting.
 This signal is done using the disposition of the notes.
 So when you use this ``.chord{100-29-38}`` you have this: